 What happens if/when you delete a circulation policy?

-As of Lotus, you will be prevented from deleting a loan policy through Settings > Circulation > Loan Policies if there are open loans associated with the loan policy.
+You are prevented from deleting a loan policy through Settings > Circulation > Loan Policies if there are open loans associated with the loan policy.

-In Kiwi, you can delete a request policy that is part of circulation rules.
+You can delete a request policy that is part of circulation rules.
 If you do so, and then go review your circulation rules, you’ll see that any rule that referenced the request policy will still be in the file, but the request policy will be listed with the policy UUID rather than the policy name.

 Request policies are only referenced when a request is placed, and are not stored on a subsequent loan, so they are fairly simple to delete, with the recommendation that you review your circ rules first.